Last Shot of Johnnie Walker (fiction word count: 150)

 I had my character in the bar with the characters from the aforementioned three stories.
 (I tried to connect other Pegman entries this week but it was feeling forced.)

-So…. the ironic part is that my character – the one who travels to escape and realizes this coping pattern with that last shot of Johnny Walker.… well they see a yogi and “assume” he was contented – and just meditating – but Wickland has the yogi in a knot because he hit on an athletic spy who was having none of that.
+So…. the ironic part is that my character – the one who travels to escape and realizes this coping pattern with that last shot of Johnnie Walker.… well they see a yogi and “assume” he was contented – and just meditating – but Wickland has the yogi in a knot because he hit on an athletic spy who was having none of that.
 My character also eavesdrops a bit on Lisa Rey’s wedding party – but my character missed the angst there – and once again assumed happiness.
 Further, the bartender is seen as “living the life” (by my character) while Dale had this character as a possible fugitive.

 Ahhhh…. how often we humans look at others and assume they “have it so good.”
 Well sometimes folks are flaw-finders and they look out with knit-picking and operate from brokenness and insecurity.
 But time and again, I see folks who look outward and make assumptions about how others have it so well.
 It is not always the case.